Several European countries lifted Covid measures too ‘brutally’: WHO

 “The countries where we see a particular increase are the United Kingdom, Ireland, Greece, Cyprus, France, Italy and Germany”.

-He said the main reason behind the increase was likely the BA2 variant, which is more transmissible, but not more dangerous than other variants.
+He said the main reason behind the increase was likely the BA2 variant, which experts say is about 30 percent more contagious, but not more dangerous, than its predecessor BA1.

 But in addition, “those countries are lifting the restrictions brutally from too much to too few,” he said.